 Fibromyalgia causes widespread pain throughout the body.
 This usually happens after medical treatment, surgery, an accident, or psychological stress.
 The symptoms begin gradually and may not have a specific triggering event.
 The pain is also accompanied by fatigue, tension headaches, TMJ disorder, depression, or anxiety.

 7. Degenerative spondylolisthesis

 Women are likely to develop degenerative spondylolisthesis after the age of 50.
 One of the vertebrae slips forward over the other.
 This may or may not be accompanied by a fracture of the pars interarticularis.
 The spondylolisthesis causes increased pressure over the structures around the area involved.
-This results in pain in severe pain in the back along with leg pain if an exiting nerve root is compressed.
+This results in severe pain in the back and leg pain if an exiting nerve root is compressed.

 Treatment for Back Pain

-Back pain in women can happen at any age, beginning from teenage.
+Back pain in women can happen at any age, beginning from a teenager.
 The cause of back pain in women varies with the changes a woman’s body undergoes through various stages of life.
-Pregnancy, birth, weight gain, weight loss, changes in hormone levels, can cause a myriad of symptoms related to back pain.
+Pregnancy, birth, weight gain, weight loss, and changes in hormone levels can cause a myriad of symptoms related to back pain.
 A thorough examination and treatment can help in getting relief from back pain.

 1. How do I know if back pain is severe?

 Ans.
 Signs that it's time to see a doctor about your back pain